William Henry Hornby (1805–1884): Family

-Hornby married in 19th May 1831 Margaret Susannah Birley, daughter and sole heir of Edward Birley of Kirkham.
+Hornby married on 19 May 1831 Margaret Susannah Birley, daughter and sole heir of Edward Birley of Kirkham.
 They had seven sons and four daughters.

 Of the sons, Edward Hornby and Harry, were also MPs for Blackburn from 1869 to 1874, and from 1886 to 1910 respectively.
 Another son, Albert, was the England cricket captain who lost the Test match which gave rise to the Ashes, at home against the Australians in 1882.
 Edward and another son Cecil also played first class cricket.